mybigfriendjo/actor-attribute-list/README.md

 # Actor Attribute List

-Lists all RollData Attributes of an Actor Sheet for use in Descriptions.
+Lists all Attributes of an Actor Sheet for use in Descriptions.

 Inspired by [Actor Attribute Lists](https://github.com/relick/FoundryVTT-Actor-Attribute-Lists) Module.